The Goal of Spiritual Maturity is Christlikeness

 even to death on a cross.

-Be committed to Christlikeness.
+Be faithful to Christlikeness.

 Consider this scene that enlightens us about our ultimate destination.
 This passage also reminds us to focus more on the One who is worthy of our commitments.